r00tat/smartmeter_homeassistant_burgenland/README.md

 To view the status of the service you can use `sudo systemctl status smartmeter` and to restart it `sudo systemctl restart smartmeter`

+To follow the output of the program you can use `tail -f /var/log/daemon.log`.

 ## Development

 Initialize virtual environment: